A note on cubic fourfolds containing several planes: Introduction

-First, we note that they are Tate--\v{S}afarevi\v{c} twists of the same elliptic K3 surface with a section. \begin{theorem}[{Cor.\ \ref{cor:commonjac} and Thm.\ \ref{thm:descbrauer}}] Let $X$ be a very general cubic fourfold containing two planes $P_1, P_2 \subset X$ intersecting along a line.
+Next, consider the special case that the planes $P_1$ and $P_2$ intersect along a line $L = P_1 \cap P_2 \subset X$.
+The main results of this note are summarized by the following four theorems, explaining the relation between the associated twisted K3 surfaces $(S_{P_1}, \alpha_{P_1})$ and $(S_{P_2}, \alpha_{P_2})$ via a geometric correspondence.
+First, we note that they are Tate--\v{S}afarevi\v{c} twists of the same elliptic K3 surface with a section. \begin{theorem}[{Cor.\ \ref{cor:commonjac} and Thm.\ \ref{thm:descbrauer}}] Let $X$ be a cubic fourfold containing two planes $P_1, P_2 \subset X$ intersecting along a line, and assume that $X$ is very general with this property.
 Then the K3 surfaces $S_{P_1}$ and $S_{P_2}$ admit (unique) elliptic fibrations with isomorphic Jacobian K3 surfaces The corresponding Brauer classes

 satisfy